Jojado/LocalInfoApp/README.md

 THIS SOFTWARE IS PROVIDED AS IS WITH NO WARRANTY OF ANY KIND.
 USE AT OWN RISK.

-Coded using VS 2019 and Xamarin.Forms with RestSharp and Newtownsoft Json.
+Coded using VS 2019 with Xamarin.Forms , RestSharp and Newtownsoft Json.
 Can be deployed to Android and iOS devices.

 Ran and tested using Android 8.1, API 27 emulator.